Ultimate Guide To WordPress RSS

 WPeMatico Plugin

-WPeMatico is an easy to use auto blogging plugin that allows you to publish posts automatically from multiple RSS/Atom feeds.
+WPeMatico is an easy to use plugin that allows you to publish posts automatically from RSS/Atom feeds that you choose.

-You can manage all the feeds you import and arrange feeds according to categories and campaigns.
+You can manage all of your imported feeds and arrange feeds into campaigns and categories.

 For more details, go here: